 Two spreadsheet files are also available in the Conformance Materials section of the QIBA Small Lung Nodule Profile Wiki page.
 An “object location file” in *.xls format contains the RAS coordinate locations of the geometric objects in the “phantom nodule dataset”.
 A “measurement reporting file” in *.xls format is also provided with a volumetric measurement data entry location for each object to be measured.

 The assessor shall load each CT series in the “phantom nodule dataset” and the “clinical nodule dataset” into the nodule measurement software and obtain a volumetric measurement.
 The assessor shall enter each volumetric measurement into the “measurement reporting file” which will automatically verify that the values reported are conformant.
-This will specifically verify that the bias for each volumetric measurement of a geometric object is <= 5% of the object’s manufactured volume.
+This will specifically verify that the bias for each volumetric measurement of a geometric object is <= 5% of the object’s manufactured volume, with 95% confidence.
 The spreadsheet will also verify that the coefficient of variation for both geometric objects and repeat lung nodules does not exceed the values in Table 1, with 95% confidence.
 The assessor shall also enter the analysis software name and version number into the “measurement reporting file” and upload the file to the QIBA quality assurance site listed in the Conformance Materials Section of the QIBA Small Lung Nodule Profile Wiki page.
 The specific version of the lung nodule analysis software will be considered compliant when at least two independent clinical sites have successfully performed this procedure.
-Measurement linearity needs to shown and the slope has to be close to 1.0 (within 5%).
+Measurement linearity needs to shown and the slope has to be close to 1.0 (within +0.05).

 Sites can follow the vendor equipment procedure to verify conformance of software that is not on the list.